13 Little Cars With Massive Engines Under The Hood

 Hennessey Venom GT

-Hennessey got its hands on a Lotus Elise, stretched it a bit, and dropped in the LS7 engine.
-However, they still weren’t happy, so a couple of turbochargers were fitted to it, pushing its power beyond the 1,200hp mark.
-The Hennessey Venom GT was the world’s fastest car for a while.
+Hennessey got its hands on an Elise, stretched its aluminum tub a bit, and dropped in the mighty LS7 engine.
+However, they still weren’t happy, so a couple of massive turbochargers were fitted to it, pushing its power beyond the 1,200 hp mark.
+The Hennessey Venom GT then went on to briefly claim the title of the world’s fastest production car, hitting 270.49 mph.
+It’s the ultimate “hold my beer and watch this” car.

 Lotus Exige Cup 430